tangsir0219-beep/tangsir0219-beep.github.io/README.md

 2. Join the campus emergency team, serve as a team leader, be responsible for campus security, and participate in the military training instructorof the university freshmen as an military training instructor.
 3. Join the school's business development department, serve as admissions assistant, assist teachers in recruiting students .
 4. Served as a human resources specialistin an education consulting company to recruit outstanding talents for the company to create better benefits.
+* **5/2025-8/2025**
+  Internship at Host Company/Organization:HI-P(SHANGHAI)HOUSING APPLIANCE CO.,LTD
+  Job Position: Administrative Clerk.
+  Utilized email writing, report writing, and presentation skills to communicate with coworkers and managers.
+Planned and managed time effectively for office work, earning consistent praise from supervisors during the period.
 # Awards and Honors

 * 2024 Outstanding Graduates of Sichuan Province